PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/index.rst

 In previous desktop-based versions of |PhaserEditor|_, the |SceneEditor|_ used a custom renderer to build the scene.
 This render was based on desktop UI toolkits.
 In this version, we use Phaser_ and the browser to render the scene in the editor.
 It is a huge advantage, now what you see in the |SceneEditor|_ is what you get in the game.

-This chapter covers in depth the |SceneEditor|_ tools and concepts, if you want a quick tutorial to create a scene, read the `First steps chapter <../first-steps/index.html>`_.
+This chapter covers in-depth the |SceneEditor|_ tools and concepts, if you want a quick tutorial to create a scene, read the `First steps chapter <../first-steps/index.html>`_.